 Community outcomes Performance measures Service targets Achievements 2021-22 (Year 1) 2022-23 (Year 2) 2023-24 (Year 3) 2024-25 (Year 4) Prosperous district Attractive to new opportunities.
 Support local businesses.
 Building consents processed within 20 working days.
 100% of building consents processed within 20 working days.
-Achieved (100%) Achieved (100%) Achieved (100%) Not achieved (99.4%) The average processing time for all building consents equals 15 working days.
-Achieved (Average timeframe for processing building consents was 8 working days) Achieved (Average timeframe for processing building consents was 7 working days) Achieved (Average timeframe for processing building consents was 8 working days) Achieved (Average timeframe for processing building consents was 9 working days) Prosperous district Attractive to new opportunities.
+Achieved (100%) Achieved (100%) Achieved (100%) Not achieved1 (99.4%) The average processing time for all building consents equals 15 working days.
+Achieved (The average timeframe for processing building consents was 8 working days) Achieved (The average timeframe for processing building consents was 7 working days) Achieved (The average timeframe for processing building consents was 8 working days) Achieved (The average timeframe for processing building consents was 9 working days) Prosperous district Attractive to new opportunities.
 Support local businesses.
 Maintain Building Consent Authority Status.
 Maintain.
 Achieved (Maintained) Achieved (Maintained) Achieved (Maintained) Achieved (Maintained) Prosperous district Attractive to new opportunities.
 Support local businesses.
 Public buildings with specified systems audited annually against building compliance standards.
 All public buildings with specified systems are audited once every five years.
 Achieved (21% of all properties with compliance schedules were audited) Not achieved (18% of all properties with compliance schedules were audited) Achieved (28% of all properties with compliance schedules were audited) Achieved (41% of all properties with compliance schedules were audited) High-risk buildings (such as hotels) checked more than once every five years.
-All high-risk buildings audited once every three years.
-Not achieved (99% of high-risk buildings were audited more than once over the five-year period) Not achieved (99% of high-risk buildings have been audited more than once over the last five years) Achieved (100% of high-risk buildings were audited more than once over the five-year period) Not achieved (94% of high-risk buildings were audited more than once over the five-year period)
+Not achieved (99% of high-risk buildings were audited more than once over the five-year period) Not achieved (99% of high-risk buildings have been audited more than once over the last five years) Achieved (100% of high-risk buildings were audited more than once over the five-year period) Not achieved2 (94% of high-risk buildings were audited more than once over the five-year period)